 Gardone Riviera

-SCUBA - There are a few places to dive along the lake but they are not recreational.
+Scuba - There are a few places to dive along the lake but they are not recreational.
 They tend to be fairly deep and sometimes you are just looking at rock formations.
 I have conducted several classes there over the years but I would never suggest anyone to go there for fun.